hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/700_scc_xv.md

 dispassion for the world, without renunciation, without giving up the desire for enjoyment, absolutely nothing can be accomplished in the spiritual life.
 "It is not like a sweetmeat in the hands of a child which you can snatch by a trick."
-(Song of Râmaprâsad.)
+(Song of Rāmaprāsad.)

 Disciple: But, sir, in the course of spiritual practices, that renunciation may come.